ocimar84/Holiday/README.md

 As an authorized user:
 * I can do everything an unauthorized user can
-* I can book days to hooliday for a specific time and date.
+* I can book days to holiday for a specific time and date.
-* I receive a confirmation email your hooliday.
+* I receive a confirmation email your holiday.
-* Can I change the day of your my hooliday to change the date or time
+* Can I change the day of your my holiday to change the date or time
-* Can I cancel your hooliday.
+* Can I cancel your holiday.

 As an administrator, I can:
-* See all available hoolidays.
+* See all available holidays.
-* I can authorize or not the requests for hoolidays.
+* I can authorize or not the requests for holidays.
 * Can create new users if necessary.

 ## User stories